bpmn-io/element-templates/docs/API.md

 ### `ElementTemplates#get(diagramElement): Template|null`

 Get the element template currently applied to a diagram element.
-Returns `null` if no template is applied or the applied template is not known to the modeler.
+Returns `null` if no template is applied or if the applied template is not known to the modeler.

 ```javascript
 const elementTemplates = bpmnJS.get('elementTemplates')